 Sakura & Pearls: Healing from World War II

-In 2016, U.S. President Barack Obama and Japanese Prime Minister Shinzo Abe came together for a historic memorial service between two nations.
-They began to pay their respects to those who perished during World War 2 in Hiroshima, Japan and completed the memorial service at Pearl Harbor on Oahu, HI.
-It took 75 years for such a meeting to happen.
+It took 75 years for sitting leaders from both Japan and the U.S.A to meet at the Atomic Dome and the U.S.S Arizona Memorial.
 The image of former U.S. President Obama hugging the crying Hiroshima Atomic Bomb survivor, Shigeaki Mori-san, made the cover of the New York Times, Japan Today, and countless other newspapers around the world.
 This powerful exchange of respect still reverberates today.

 See what happens when I asked atomic bomb survivor, Shigeaki Mori-san, if he forgives Americans for dropping the atomic bomb on his family when he was only a child.
 Click the trailer below.